 DAC - Analog outputs

 The DAC block, or its equivalent C++ routines, is used to apply a given value to one of the Digital-to-Analog Converter (DAC) channels of the B-Box controllers.
-The table below summarizes the hardware specifications, including location, channel count, update rate, resolution, and output voltage range.
-While these parameters establish the system’s operational capabilities, detailed information regarding DAC outputs is available in the associated product datasheet.
+The table below summarizes the hardware specifications, including location, channel count, update rate, resolution, signalling, and output voltage range.
+Detailed information regarding DAC outputs is available in the associated product datasheet.

 Comparative information about imperix’s programmable controllers is also given in PN250.